We check our emails every day. Please send booking or pass enquiries to the following email address. email@example.com

 Hands: we have installed many hand wash sinks and gel stations to keep hands clean around the farm.

 Space: Here at the farm we have buckets of space.
 We are all outdoors which keeps the risks low to our visitors.
 We have assessed areas which need extra measures such as the tractor ride.
 After the 19th July – please speak to the tractor driver if you have any specific requirements regarding social distancing.

 Our answer to this is yes absolutely!
 All we ask you to do is be very careful with your hand hygiene and maybe not pet the animals.
 From a physical point of view please just take extra care around vehicles or animals if they are being moved around.
 At the time of reopening in April, sheep will not be an issue for you as we will have finished the lambing process.

 Yes, please come to the cafe if you require first aid.Our staff have a radio system so can always communicate with us if they need to help a visitor.

-Season tickets are available on our website – once paid you will be given a qr code which we can scan or arrival.
+Season tickets are available to buy on our website every year between April and July. – once paid you will be given a qr code which we can scan or arrival.
 Your photos will be shown when we scan your phone.

 We are not printing cards for season tickets going forward.
 Everything will be on your phone.

-Unlimited entry to the farm for the time we are open in 2021 for the photographed persons on the system.
+Unlimited entry to the farm for the time we are open for the photographed persons on the system.
 Every child receives a barrel/tractor ride, every adult receives a tractor ride as part of the ticket.

 The park is designed for you to see all the animals on your visit.
 Some can be a bit shy like the skunks and raccoons but all other animals can be seen.
 Our animals have had a very different life in the pandemic and will need time to get used to seeing people over the season, so please give them time to adjust.